Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Related Work

-To measure residents' stability and mobility in urban area, SCD in public transit is one of the most widely used data.
-According to Long et al.\cite{Long2015Urban}, SCD related research topics can be classified as: 1) data processing and data complementation, like back-calculation of origin and destination and recognition of trip purpose; 2) supporting and management of public transit systems; 3) place-based urban spatial structure and 4) person-based analysis on social network and special group of people.
-Pelletier et al. \cite{Pelletier2011557} also give a literature review of SCD use in public transit and present three levels of management and usage of SCD: strategic (long-term planning), tactical (service adjustments and network development), and operational (ridership statistics and performance indicators).
-Zheng et al. \cite{Zheng2014Urban} show us several typical applications based on SCD, like building more accurate route planners.
-While, Long et al.\cite{Long:2015aa} seek to understand extreme public transit riders in Beijing using both traditional household surveys and SCD.
-In their work, public transit riders are classified into four groups of different types of extreme transit behaviors to identify the spatiotemporal patterns of these four extreme transit behaviors.
-Further, Neal et al. \cite{Lathia2013Individuals} discuss personalizing transport information services based on SCD.
-Among their contributions, the authors use clustering to prove that the usage of public transportation can vary considerably between individuals.
-Each passenger's trips are aggregated into a weekday profile describing his temporal habits and hierarchical agglomerative clustering is introduced to discover groups of passengers characterizing different travel habits.
-Contrary to this approach, our weekly profile, presented in Section 3, consisting of hour-grained grid can show more details.
+To measure residents' stability and mobility in the urban area, SCD in public transit is one of the most widely used data.
+According to Long et al.\cite{Long2015Urban}, SCD related research topics can be classified as: 1) data processing and data complementation, such as back-calculation of origin and destination and recognition of trip purpose; 2) supporting and management of public transit systems; 3) place-based urban spatial structure and 4) person-based analysis on the social network and special group of people.
+Pelletier et al. \cite{Pelletier2011557} also gave a literature review of SCD usage in public transit and presented three levels of management of SCD: strategic (long-term planning), tactical (service adjustments and network development), and operational (ridership statistics and performance indicators).
+Zheng et al. \cite{Zheng2014Urban} presented several typical applications based on SCD, like building more accurate route planners.
+Further, Long et al.\cite{long2016early} sought to understand extreme public transit riders in Beijing using both traditional household surveys and SCD.
+In their work, public transit riders were classified into four groups of different types of extreme transit behaviors to identify the spatiotemporal patterns of these four extreme transit behaviors.
+Further, Neal et al. \cite{Lathia2013Individuals} discussed personalizing transport information services based on SCD.
+Among their contributions, the authors used clustering methods to prove that the usage of public transportation can vary considerably between individuals.
+Each passenger's trips were aggregated into a weekday profile describing his temporal habits and hierarchical agglomerative clustering is introduced to discover groups of passengers characterizing different travel habits.
+Contrary to this approach, our weekly profile, presented in Section 3, consisting of hour-grained grids can show more details.